Aug 27, 2020

 JAD: And one of the things that really struck me in our conversation was I asked her about this video that her mom had sent me showing her wearing the device and walking down the street.
 And she told me that usually, you know, now that she's blind, when she's walking down the streets of New York City ...

-JAD: She says people see her and her white cane and walk a really wide circle around her.
+JAD: … she says would people see her and her white cane and walk a really wide circle around her.

 JAD: But she says when she put the device on and put that little sensor on her tongue, the sidewalk came alive.